Skip to main content

 Organic CAC: SEO investment + content production + tooling ÷ new customers from organic

 The difference: Paid CAC resets every month.
 Organic CAC declines as your pages compound, because the denominator (new customers) keeps growing while the numerator (cost) stays relatively flat.
+This is the fundamental reason organic delivers a lower cost per user acquisition over time.

 Frequently asked questions

-How do you calculate customer acquisition cost?
+How do you calculate customer acquisition cost in ecommerce?

 See How Much You Could Save on Customer Acquisition